 (3) who resides in a school district of more than 15,000 square miles and who migrates a distance of 20 miles or more to a temporary residence in order to engage in fishing activities.

-The LEA’s coordinator for ELL programs is the __________________________ (Title of Person).
+The LEA’s coordinator for ELL programs is the Director of Student Support Services.

 The Board directs the ELL coordinator to develop and implement language instruction programs that: